 Those closest to you have probably already gotten in touch to say their congratulations, but more distant pals may not exactly feel comfortable calling or texting you.
 That’s where your guest book comes into play, it’ll allow them to easily share their well wishes.
 You can also encourage guests to use your website to RSVP.

 If you are using a wedding guest photo sharing app like WedShoots, provide guests with the link to download the app and let them know your custom album code so they can check out the photos and upload their own.

 You’ll be busy planning your big day in the months leading up to your wedding, so you don’t want your phone ringing off the hook.
-Include a contact form on your wedding website so that your friends and family can get in touch if they need any extra info.
+Include and FAQ page, as well as, a contact form on your wedding website so that your friends and family can get in touch if they need any extra info.
 You can also include a survey to get your guests feedback to help you make decisions about things like menu options.